JasonTurley/ctf-solutions/tryhackme/RootMe/README.md

 restrictions](https://null-byte.wonderhowto.com/how-to/bypass-file-upload-restrictions-web-apps-get-shell-0323454/)
 I found a solution.

-I editted my php reverse shell to have a .php5 file extension and was able to get a reverse shell.
+I edited my php reverse shell to have a .php5 file extension and was able to get a reverse shell.

 ```